Baroli Temples

 The Baroli Temples Complex, also known as the Badoli temples, is located in Baroli village in Rawatbhata City in Chittorgarh district of Rajasthan, India.
 The complex of eight temples is situated within a walled enclosure; an additional temple is about 1 km away.
-They are built in the Gurjara Pratihara style of temple architecture dated to the tenth century A.D.
-And was destroyed by Mughal emperor Aurangzeb during his rajasthan quest.
+They are built in the Gurjara Pratihara style of temple architecture dated to the tenth century CE and today show various degree of preservation, decay and destruction.
 All nine temples are under the control of the Archaeological Survey of India for conservation and protection.
 A well known art critic characterised "the creations of Badoli as the most perfect of their age that he had encountered within that part of the country and, in their own peculiar style."

 Location

 The Baroli Temples Complex is located in Baroli village in Rawatbhata City in Chittorgarh district in Rajasthan, India.
 The complex is located close to the rocky bank of the Chambal River, 45 km south east of Kota, on the outer limits of Rawatbhata City.
 Set around a natural fountain, they are positioned in two zones in the midst of a forest containing peepal, kadamba, mango, and jamun trees.